Specify Initial Conditions for Bus Elements

 You cannot initialize a bus that has:

-You can create partial or full initial condition structures to represent initial values for a bus signal.
+You can create partial or full initial condition structures to represent initial values for a bus.
 To create an initial condition structure, use one of these approaches:

-For information about defining MATLAB structures, see Create Structure Array (MATLAB).
+For information about defining MATLAB structures, see Structure Arrays.

 The field that you specify in an initial condition structure must match these data attributes of the bus element exactly: